2026 World Rugby Nations Cup: Format

 Each team will play all the teams in the opposite pool across the summer and autumn international windows.

 For the first two editions in 2026 and 2028, there will not be a finals day, and two champions will be crowned, one in each pool.

-In addition, Samoa, Tonga, Zimbabwe and Hong Kong will play their home matches in neutral venues; in the case of Samoa and Tonga, in the Americas and in the case of Hong Kong and Zimbabwe, in Europe.
+In addition, Samoa, Tonga, Zimbabwe and Hong Kong will play their home matches in neutral venues; in the case of Samoa and Tonga, in South and North America respectively and in the case of Hong Kong and Zimbabwe, in Continental Europe and England respectively.
+However Hong Kong's final match, against Tonga, will be played in Hong Kong as it is a convenient venue for Tonga in their journey back to the islands.
 The Americas series will take place in the northern hemisphere summer, and the European series in the northern hemisphere autumn.